Blendify/blender-manual/trunk/blender_docs/manual/about/markup_style_guide.rst

 -----

 No Caps, No Gaps
-   Lower case filenames, underscore between words.
+   Lower case filenames underscore between words.
 Sort Usefully
    Order naming with specific identifiers at the end.
 Format
-   Use ``.png`` for images that have solid colors such as screenshots of the Blender interface, and ``.jpg`` for images with a lot of color variance, such as sample renders and photographs.
+   Use ``.png`` for images that have solid colors such as screenshots of the Blender interface, and ``.jpg`` for images with a lot of color variances, such as sample renders and photographs.

    Do not use animated ``.gif`` files, these are hard to maintain, can be distracting and are usually large in file size.
 If a video is needed, use YouTube or Vimeo (see `Videos`_ below).